NextronSystems/thor-manual/usage/deployment.rst

 Distribute Run with Ansible
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In practice it is crucial to execute Thor on many servers in a network.
+In practice it is crucial to execute THOR on many servers in a network.
 A possible way to achieve this is described within this paper, taking into account that the footprint on the target should be minimal and that the procedure should not depend on the used Linux Distribution.